hchiam/learning-browsersync/README.md

 -->

-Example if you don't have a server running already:
+## Example if you don't have a server running already:

 ```bash
 browser-sync start --server --files "css/*.css"
 ```

-Example if already running a server:
+## Example if already running a server:

 ```bash
 browser-sync start --proxy "myproject.dev" --files "css/*.css"
 ```

+which will copy what you have on `myproject.dev` to http://localhost:3000

-Another example:
+## Another example:

 ```bash
 browser-sync start --proxy "http://localhost:1234/" --files "some-css-folder" "some-js-folder" "index.html" "slides.css" "slides.js"
 ```

+which will copy what you have on port 1234 to http://localhost:3000

 ## Recipes: